Spain Digital Nomad Visa Guide (2024)

 To get the Employee visa, you need to submit the following documents:

-• Visa application form,
+• A filled out visa application form,

-• Proof that you have paid the visa application fees,
+• Proof that you have paid the visa application fees

 • A standard passport photograph,

-• A work contract,
+• A work contract

 • A copy and the original clear criminal record certificate (not older than 3 months),